 In a study performed in Scotland, since their implementation in 2008, checklists reduced surgery mortality rates by 37%.

-Checklists should be general and organized by subject; for example, the primary vehicle inspection checklist should include a first aid kit, but it should not include the kit's contents; this would require a separate checklist; if the checklist becomes too long, it usually gets neglected.
+Checklists should be general and organized by subject.
+For example, the primary vehicle inspection checklist should include a first aid kit.
+It should not include the kit's contents.
+That would require a separate checklist.
+If the checklist becomes too long, it usually gets neglected.

 - What are the common signs, and what to do about them?

-There are several types of sabotage or vehicle tampering; the most common does not have to do with explosives or mechanical sabotage to cause an accident, but they are used to get the driver to stop the vehicle for committing a crime or creating a diversion to buy time for an attack; these include:
+There are several types of sabotage or vehicle tampering.
+The most common does not have to do with explosives or mechanical sabotage to cause an accident.
+Instead, they are used to get the driver to stop the vehicle.
+This allows criminals to commit a crime or to create a diversion that buys time for an attack.
+These include:

-Noise devices: these are any devices that would cause the driver to stop and exit the vehicle to check on a weird noise; criminals use bolts duct-taped to the inside of the wheel or soda cans stuck into the exhaust pipes; these devices are usually very creative but harmless, and easy to spot during a vehicle inspection.
+Noise devices: these are any devices that would cause the driver to stop and exit the vehicle to check on a weird noise.
+Criminals use bolts duct-taped to the inside of the wheel.
+They also use soda cans stuck into the exhaust pipes.
+These devices are usually very creative but harmless.
+They are easy to spot during a vehicle inspection.

-Diversion tactics: Some criminals use these to create a distraction that would force the driver to spend more time than usual next to a stationary vehicle, for example, egg whites on the windshield or sticky substances on the door handles; these are hard to get rid of and are usually very successful in diverting the driver's attention from anything going on in their surroundings.
+Diversion tactics: Some criminals use these to create a distraction.
+The goal is to force the driver to spend more time than usual next to a stationary vehicle.
+Examples include egg whites on the windshield or sticky substances on the door handles.
+These are hard to get rid of.
+They are usually very successful in diverting the driver's attention from anything going on in their surroundings.

-Assuming that although this could be a prank, it could also be a mechanism to get your attention away from what you're supposed to do will give you an advantage over the situation; getting away from that vehicle and orienting yourself before making a decision is essential to your success.
+This could be a prank.
+It could also be a mechanism to get your attention away from what you are supposed to do.
+Assuming both possibilities will give you an advantage over the situation.
+Get away from that vehicle and orient yourself before making a decision.
+This is essential to your success.

-Tracking devices: these used to be big bulky, and easy to spot, especially since the batteries needed to power them were big and heavy; these have changed over time; now, Apple Tags and other tracking devices can be easily hidden and are much more challenging to find.
-Routine sweeps must be performed to find these; fortunately, Apple Tags usually notify people around them if they are trying to broadcast their location so that a simple iPhone can be used as a bug sweeper; unfortunately, this is not the case for all trackers.
+Tracking devices: these used to be big, bulky, and easy to spot.
+The batteries needed to power them were big and heavy.
+These have changed over time.
+Now, Apple Tags and other tracking devices can be easily hidden.
+They are much more challenging to find.
+Routine sweeps must be performed to find these.
+Fortunately, Apple Tags usually notify people around them if they are trying to broadcast their location.
+So a simple iPhone can be used as a bug sweeper.
+Unfortunately, this is not the case for all trackers.

 Mechanical Sabotage: there are many ways of messing with a vehicle, some of them are easy to spot, like a flat tire, but some of them are harder to detect and could have different goals, such as stopping the vehicle or causing an accident.
 Fortunately, cars are very sensitive to tampering, and sensors will alert you if something is wrong with your car; what you do next will determine your success or failure.
 Some tampering is not that easy to detect, for example, sugar in the gas tank, which will make your vehicle stop within a few miles from the point of tampering; again, all these tactics are used by criminals to stop the vehicle.

-Explosive devices: This is the most unlikely of all, and it's more something that happens in the movies, yet it has happened in real life, and it's always a possibility depending on your principal's risk.
-So, if, based on your risk assessment, there is a risk of an assassination attempt, then looking for any foreign devices on the vehicle is a must; anything from a soda cup left on top of the vehicle to anything that just doesn't fit could be a threat, and knowing your vehicle is key to finding anything that might have changed while doing your inspections.
+Explosive devices: This is the most unlikely of all.
+It is more something that happens in the movies.
+Yet it has happened in real life.
+It is always a possibility depending on your principal's risk.
+So if your risk assessment shows a risk of an assassination attempt, then looking for any foreign devices on the vehicle is a must.
+Anything from a soda cup left on top of the vehicle to anything that just does not fit could be a threat.
+Knowing your vehicle is key to finding anything that might have changed while doing your inspections.

 - Never remain in a stationary vehicle.
 Statistically, the most dangerous place in the world is a stationary vehicle.
-As a Protection Professional, you must be aware that once your car is immobilized, your options are limited to submission or fighting (The former being the best bet under normal circumstances).
-If the vehicle stops, you've already lost.
+As a Protection Professional, you must be aware of one fact.
+Once your car is immobilized, your options are limited to submission or fighting.
+The former is the best bet under normal circumstances.
+If the vehicle stops, you have already lost.

 Under this premise, you must orient your decisions always to leave an exit route and limit your time on a stationary vehicle to the absolute minimum.